TechsCode-Team/UltraEconomyWiki/features/bank.md

 <br>

 After you opened it, you should click on the Nametag (Called `Add Bank Upgrade`), and it will ask you to input a name for your upgrade, then you can click on it and personalize it like you want.
+Now your players can buy the new upgrade you created by opening their bank account and clicking on the Anvil (Called `Upgrades`) and press the upgrade they want to buy.
 <br>

 ## Employees
 You can even add employees that can get limited or full access to your bank account, you will be able to add new employees by clicking the Tripwire Hook in the bottom-left (Called `Manage Access`).